 Being in receipt of any of the above will not necessarily disqualify you from being approved for a loan, but you may find it more difficult if you do not also receive a qualifying form of income.

-Disability Living Allowance (DLA) is being replaced by Personal Independence Payment (PIP).
-Both benefits are designed for people who have long term ill-health or a disability, and the amount you get per week will depend on how your condition affects you.
+Disability Living Allowance (DLA) is being replaced by Personal Independence Payment (PIP) for anyone over the age of 16.
+PIP is designed for people who have long term ill-health or a disability, and the amount you get per week will depend on how your condition affects you.

-Many people who receive Disability Living Allowance or Personal Independence Payments may be eligible for loans, as lenders view these benefits as a regular form of income.
+Many people who receive Personal Independence Payments may be eligible for loans, as lenders view these benefits as a regular form of income.

 If you receive benefits, the process of applying for a loan is not much different than for people who receive income from regular employment.
 Whilst you may have to provide some additional details relating to the kinds of benefits you receive along with your total monthly income and usual expenditure, the process can be quick, simple and stress-free.

-If you wish to complete your application with a direct lender, they will conduct a full credit check which may affect your credit score.
+If you wish to complete your application with the direct lender we have matched you with, they will conduct a full credit check which may affect your credit score.
 If you are approved for a loan, the money may be paid into your account in just minutes*.

-For those who receive benefits, taking out a quick loan may not be an appropriate solution to financial problems.
-Despite the many companies that claim to offer payday loans for people on benefits, it is always advisable for potential borrowers to consider how a loan might impact on their finances and to be aware of all potential options that are open to them.
+For those who receive benefits, taking out a short term loan may not be an appropriate solution to financial problems.
+Despite that some payday lenders claim to offer payday loans for people on benefits, it is always advisable for potential borrowers to consider how a loan might impact their finances and to be aware of all potential options that are open to them.

-If you're in receipt of benefits and are struggling financially, it is important to consider how taking out loans may impact you.
+If you're in receipt of benefits and are struggling financially, it is important to consider how taking out a benefits loan may impact you.
 If you are concerned about coping with increasing levels of debt and financial commitments the organisations listed below can provide you with free and impartial advice.